 Rolling Rock 33

 Arthur Guinness unleashed his first stout beer on the world in 1759 but the logo – the harp of Brian Boru – did not appear on the bottle for more than 100 years.
 The harp of Brian Boru was the fateful symbol, one that appears in Ireland’s heraldic emblem and is a symbol of unity.
 It also appears on the Euro coin.
-Boru was a real guy, King of Ireland from 1002-1014 and protected his people from the invading Vikings during that time period.
-The harp is actually not just a real thing, but a real surviving thing.
+Boru was a real guy, King of Ireland from 1002-1014, and protected his people from the invading Vikings during that period.
+The harp is not just a real thing, but a real surviving thing.
 It is one of three harps dating back to the 14th or 15th century and can be seen on display at Dublin’s Trinity College.